Traditional Buddhism for Modern Times

 He graduated after nine years as a Do-Ngag Rabjampa, Master of Sutra and Tantra, the highest academic degree.

 Khen Rinpoche is the current director of the institute in addition to running the day to day affairs as the Garden of One Thousand Buddhas residential abbot.
-Khen Rinpoche leads a life that is about continously giving to others as a community leader, teacher and abbot of the Garden of One Thousand Buddhas.
+Khen Rinpoche leads a life that is about continuously giving to others as a community leader, teacher and abbot of the Garden of One Thousand Buddhas.

 Ven.
 Jetsunma Jamyang Palmo

 Jetsunma Jamyang Palmo has completed nine years of retreat and nine years of shedra studies at Ngagyur Nyingma Institute.
 Jetsunma was enthroned by Tulku Sang-ngag Rinpoche and given the highest honorific title of Jetsunma.
 Jetsunma has been the primary teacher at Turqoise Leaf nunnery in Nepal.
 She has been recognized as the reincarnation of Freda Bedi, Sister Palmo as she was known upon being ordained, the first women to receive full ordination in the west on the urging of HH the 16th Karmapa.
 Freda Bedi was one of the most important figures to bring Buddhism into the west in the early 1970's.
 This is a rare occurrence of a recognized female tulku.
 She will share her long-term experience with her study and practice of Buddhism.
-Jetsunma is also curently pursuing studies in psychology and philosophy in the USA.
+Jetsunma is also currently pursuing studies in psychology and philosophy in the USA.

 Khenpo Namchak Dorji